Credit score vs. credit report: What's what?

 If you can't tell the difference between a credit report and credit score, think back to your school days.
 The relationship between the pair is much like a report card is to a grade point average.

-"Many people use the two terms interchangeably, which is improper because they're totally separate things," says John Ulzheimer, credit expert at Credit Sesame.
+"Many people use the two terms interchangeably, which is improper because they're totally separate things," says John Ulzheimer, president of consumer education at Credit Sesame.

 Credit report vs. credit score

 |What is it?||Credit report: A credit report is a record of a consumer's credit history and serves as credit references.||Credit score: A credit score is an algorithm that measures your credit risk based on the information in your credit report at one point in time.|